mMartinez00/Stop-Watch/README.md

 });
 ```

-When the user clicks on the switch the class of `light-theme` is toggled on the `body`
+When the user clicks on the switch the class of `light-theme` is toggled on the `body`.